openharmony/docs/en/release-notes/OpenHarmony-v4.0-beta2.md

 - RDB store NDK interfaces are provided.
 These interfaces are used for transaction addition, deletion, modification, and query, data encryption, hierarchical data protection, and backup and restore.

-- The system can automatically selects a Bluetooth or Wi-Fi P2P channel for synchronization of key-value and distributed data objects based on the data volume.
+- The system can automatically select a Bluetooth or Wi-Fi P2P channel for synchronization of key-value and distributed data objects based on the data volume.

 ### DSoftBus